Stephen the Posthumous: Adulthood

 Stephen became orphan at the age of nine.
 Pope Innocent continued to his financial support, according to a papal letter from 25 February 1250 after the aforementioned 35 monasteries were reluctant to pass on their revenues to Stephen following Beatrice's death.
 According to a 16th-century chronicle, Stephen became acquainted with the political and social conditions of his place of origin, when Franciscan friars from Hungary visited Azzo's court.
 The 15th-century Humanist historian Antonio Bonfini claimed that Stephen's features alluded to royal descent and were particularly reminiscent of his father Andrew II.
 Meanwhile, the marquis had no legitimate male descendants after the death of his son, Rinaldo I d'Este in 1251.
 Thereafter, Stephen was considered a presumptive heir to the lordship of Ferrara as the closest male relative, but Azzo VII adopted his grandson Obizzo, the natural son of Rinaldo and declared him as his heir.
 Obizzo was legitimated by Pope Innocent IV in 1252.

-Sometime around 1252, Stephen left Azzo's court and traveled to the Kingdom of Aragon, where his step-sister Violant was the queen consort, but died in the autumn of 1251.
+Sometime around 1252, Stephen left Azzo's court and traveled to the Kingdom of Aragon, where his half-sister Violant was the queen consort, but died in the autumn of 1251.
 Nevertheless, Stephen enjoyed the hospitality of his brother-in-law King James I of Aragon and his family.
 There, Stephen was also recognized as a legitimate member of the Árpád dynasty.
 Sometime later in the first half of the 1250s, Stephen returned to Italy and departed for his great-uncle's rival Pietro II Traversari, who served as Podestà of Ravenna – while Azzo was considered the leader of the Guelph forces in the March of Ancona, the Traversaris (as Ghibellines) supported the efforts of the Holy Roman Emperors in Romagna.
 Stephen resided the upcoming decade there; according to Ludovico Antonio Muratori, Stephen married Pietro's daughter Isabella in 1262 (they had been engaged before), the widow of local patrician Tomaso de Foliano.
 Stephen was also admitted to the Traversari family and was authorized to bear their surname.
-A son, Stephen was born from the marriage, but soon both Isabella and the infant had died sometime around 1263.
+A son, Stephen, was born from the marriage, but soon both Isabella and the infant had died sometime around 1263.